The Imperial Citadel of Thang Long

 The main sites to take note of are the North Gate – a humongous red brick structure with plants peeping through each gap – and the D67 Tunnel and House, previously the headquarters of the Vietnam People’s Army during the war from 1954 to 1975.

-Entering this site is a breath of fresh air and, just like a time machine, transport travelers to another time of Hanoi.
-Because of its cultural importance, Trip Guru would like to remind all visitors that this citadel must be treated with respect at all times.
-Do not stray away from the authorized path, and stick to your map.
-Vandalism, cursing, and disturbing the area’s natural appearance is strictly prohibited, and if you plan to take photos, you must first get the permission from the management board of the site.
+Some rules: Entering this site is a breath of fresh air and, just like a time machine, transports travelers to a Hanoi of times gone by.
+Because of its cultural importance, visitors are expected to treat the citadel with respect.
+Refrain from littering, disrespectful talk, and the like.
+Vandalism, cursing, and disturbing the area’s natural appearance is strictly prohibited, and if you plan to take photos, you might be asked to get permission from the management board of the site.
 Be mindful and do not stray away from the authorized path, and stick to your map.

-The Imperial Citadel of Thang Long is open on all days (except on Mondays) and is opened from 8:30am to 11:30am and 2:00pm to 5:00pm.
-Tickets are priced at 30,000 VND per person and 15,000 VND for Vietnamese students and elders aged 60 and up.
-Children under the age of 15 and those who serviced the country during the war are free from paying the admission.
+Entrance fees: The Imperial Citadel of Thang Long is open on all days (except Mondays) from 8:30am to 11:30am and 2:00pm to 5:00pm.
+Tickets are priced at VND30,000 per person and VND15,000 for Vietnamese students and seniors aged 60 and up.
+Children under the age of 15 and those who served the country during the war are free from paying admission.